harcokuppens/TorxakisWiki/Modelling-Example-Lucky-People-(Solution).md

 "*In*" and "*Out*" are our channels, while "*last*" and "*n*" are the parameters of this procedure.
 We added the parameters because we want to keep track of how many people of the same sex have been before current person, since it is one of the ways of determining whether a person is lucky.

-We want to test our SUT with inputs that make sense, so we should tell TorXakis what makes a Person input sensible.
+We want to test our SUT with inputs that make sense, so we should tell TorXakis what makes a Person input valid.
 Let's add a function as a constraint for the input:

 `In ? p [[ isValid_Person(p) ]]`